alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

   ```

 - Click on `Next: Restore Parameters`
 - You can now choose whether to restore all, or a subset of the containers.
-In the example below the 'egress' and 'backup' containers are selected.
+In the example below the 'egress' and 'backup' containers are selected
 - Click on `Validate`

   ```{image} administrator_guide/backup_select_containers_validate_blobs.png